 When I was 15, I met a group of friends whom I wanted to reach out to.
 However, to my surprise, I ended up being influenced by them.

-It started off with simply hanging out with them.
-Then I realised that I became agitated easily and was unable to control my temperament.
-The way I spoke to others had also changed — profanities were in every sentence that came out of my lips.
+It started off with hanging out with them.
+Then I realised that I became agitated easily and was unable to control my temper.
+The way I spoke to others had also changed — profanities were in every sentence that came out of my mouth.

-I smoked cigarettes, disrespected my family members and friends as well as became someone whom I never thought I would become.
-I projected an image of myself that would cause people to fear me; an image that was considered “strong” in the eyes of society.
+I smoked, disrespected my family members and friends and became someone I never thought I would become.
+I projected an image of myself that caused people to fear me; an image that was seen as “strong” in the eyes of society.

-But if I were to be honest with you, those internal battles that I had to fight were tearing me apart every second I was breathing.
+Under all that, I was fighting internal battles that were tearing me apart every second I was breathing.

-For instance, I concealed the insecurity that I was desperately struggling with — the need to be loved and accepted by people — by putting on a mask, so that those around me would think of me as someone who does not care about the opinions of others.
+For example, I concealed the insecurity that I was desperately struggling with — the need to be loved and accepted by people.
+I put on a mask, so that people around me would think of me as someone who does not care about the opinions of others.

-Because I was walking through life alone in a dark valley for an extensive period of time, I constantly felt that all hope was lost.
+For an extensive period, I felt I was walking through life alone in a dark valley and constantly felt that all hope was lost.

-I felt that I was in a deep well that was inescapable and hence, I gave up on trying to turn over a new leaf.
+I felt that I was in a deep well that I could not escape from.
+And so, I gave up on trying to turn over a new leaf.

-This went on for one and a half years until a friend spoke to me and challenged me to go for a youth camp that was approaching.
+This went on for one and a half years.
+Then a friend spoke to me and challenged me to go for an upcoming youth camp.

-Despite feeling so broken at that time, I decided to go for it.
-That was when my entire life had a massive turnaround.
+Despite feeling so broken, I decided to go for it.
+That turned my entire life around.

-It was also during this period that I recalled my encounter with God as a 14-year-old boy.
+It was also during this period that I recalled an earlier encounter with God when I was a 14.

 I see myself in the Bible story of The Prodigal Son.
-I left the Father and indulged in the many things that this world has to offer and came up totally empty and broken.
+I left the Father and indulged in the many things of this world and came up totally empty and broken.

 Because of the things I had done, I felt that I was not worthy to go back to God.

-Looking back, I was truly living in a continuous downward spiral.
-I had lost sight of my identity, my mission in this world, as well as my true love.
+Looking back, I was living in a continuous downward spiral.
+I had lost sight of my identity and my mission in this world.

-But in all the things that I had tried and/or seen in this world, nothing compared to the love and transformation that God freely offers.
+But in all the things that I had tried and/or seen, nothing compared to the love and transformation that God freely offers.